HR News | Benefits

 There are two basic retirement plans being proposed:

 - The first is an IRA with automatic enrollment.
 This is what is being implemented in California through California Secure Choice, the state’s proposed retirement benefits plan.
 Private-sector employers with five or more employees, who currently do not sponsor a retirement plan for their employees, would be required to set-up 3 percent automatic IRA deductions for all of their employees.
 Of course, there will be penalties for non-compliance.
-For more information on retirement plan legislation in California and how it could affect employers in other states, read our TriNet blog on mandated employer retirement plans.

 - The other type of plan is a Multiple Employer Plan (MEP).
 These plans allow for two or more unrelated employers to form a pooled 401(k) plan.
 MEPs generally offer lower plan costs and less of an administrative burden.